David-Kunz/cmp-npm/README.md

 ## Limitations

-The versions are not correctly sorted (depends on `nvim-cmp`'s sort algorithm).
+The versions are not correctly sorted (depends on `nvim-cmp`'s sorting algorithm).